AVAILABLE 24/7 | FREE CONSULTATION

 A felony conviction for resisting arrest can have profound implications for employment prospects.
 Many employers conduct background checks that include criminal history, and a felony conviction can disqualify candidates from certain positions, particularly in fields requiring trust and security clearance.
 Additionally, such a conviction can lead to the loss of civil rights, including voting rights and the ability to own firearms.
 In some cases, it can also affect parental rights and immigration status, underscoring the importance of legal counsel in these cases.

-If you have been convicted of resisting arrest, you may be eligible to expunge it from your record provided that you meet specific requirements.
-Speaking with a skilled New Jersey attorney can be instrumental in this process.
+If you have been convicted of resisting arrest, you may be eligible to have it expunged from your record, provided that you meet specific requirements.
+Speaking with a skilled New Jersey criminal defense attorney can be instrumental in this process.

 Defending Against a Charge of Resisting Arrest